Skip to Main Content

 For more information, email the Gender Justice Caucus at genderjusticecaucus@associationforjewishstudies.org.

-Apply for 2023 Awards
+2025 Calls for Awards

 Apply

-2023 Cashmere Subvention Award in Jewish, Gender, and Women's Studies
+2025 Cashmere Subvention Award in Jewish, Gender, and Women's Studies

-The AJS Gender Justice Caucus announces a grant of $1,000 to support scholarly publication in the area of Jewish Gender, Sexuality, and Women’s Studies.
+The AJS Gender Justice Caucus announces a grant of $1,000 to support scholarly publication in the area of Jewish, Gender, Sexuality, and Women’s Studies.
 Book proposals to be considered for the grant must make a clear argument for the ways in which the work represents a contribution to any of these fields and a subfield of Jewish Studies.
 The grant is open to scholars at all stages of their careers.
 While a contract for publication is not required at the time of application, funds can only be disbursed once a contract with a publisher is executed.
 In the hope that the subvention grant might help a scholar to secure a contract, the expectation is that the contract will be in hand within 12 months of receiving the award.

 Focus on Gender Equity in Publishing and Research